PASTAplus/metapype-eml/README.md

 <p align="center"><img src="https://raw.githubusercontent.com/PASTAplus/metapype-eml/master/docs/eml_model.png"/></p>

-#### Metadata Standard Compliance Rules
+#### Metadata Standard Validation Rules

+Metadata standard validation is critical to ensure that the working model complies with all requirements and constraints declared within the metadata standard.
+A valid metadata content model implies that every node of the tree complies with the syntax of the metadata standard being modeled (it is worth noting at this point that a valid model does not necessarily mean the model contains useful information).
+To perform model validation, Metapype processes the model through a series of validation rules.
+Node validation failure results in critical exception.

-A metadata standard compliance rule is a codified set of constraints that follow the same (or similar) requirements that are declared within the corresponding metadata standard.
+A metadata standard validation rule is a codified set of constraints that follow the same (or similar) requirements that are declared within the corresponding metadata standard.
 In Metapype for EML, in particular, these rules are written in accordance with the element definitions as declared in